18F/uswds-jekyll/pages/about/working-groups.md

 layout: page
 ---

 The SCINet initiative contributes funding to various working groups that use SCINet computational resources for research.
-The funding is used to convene in-person group workshops.
+The funding is generally used to convene in-person group workshops.
 There are also two working groups that develop SCINet learning/training materials.
 The current working groups are:

 ## Ag100Pest Genome Working Group (subgroup of AGR)